Main Navigation - Mobile

 I. PURPOSE

-Absences and tardiness interfere with the student’s ability to learn because regular attendance is so important to student success, the District has established expectations regarding attendance for all students.
-The District has also identified interventions aimed to help and support students to meet attendance expectations and improve academic achievement.
+Absences and tardiness interfere with a student’s ability to learn.
+Because regular attendance is so important to student success, Richfield Public Schools has established expectations regarding attendance for all students.
+The District has also identified interventions to support students in meeting attendance expectations and to improve academic achievement.

 II.
 EXPECTATIONS